 Researchers in the journal Applied Cognitive Psychology found that “cultural experiences from living abroad have wide-reaching benefits on students’ creativity, including the facilitation of complex cognitive processes that promote creative thinking.”

-Creative thinkers excel in the classroom and in the workplace because they approach tasks with a broader approach, finding new and innovative solutions to existing problems and new opportunities to take projects to the next level.
-Creative thinkers are more flexible, and this elasticity is needed more than ever in an ever changing and diversifying global economy.
+Creative thinkers excel in the classroom and the workplace because they approach tasks with a broader approach, finding new and innovative solutions to existing problems and new opportunities to take projects to the next level.
+Creative thinkers are more flexible, and this elasticity is needed more than ever in an ever-changing and diversifying global economy.

-Many alternative study abroad programs also require students to show a greater deal of independence.
-Instead of studying on their own following a lecture, students may need to organize a group of volunteers for a construction project in Central America, gather data for a field study on native frogs in Australia or even navigate a new culture on a homestay in Japan.
-These types of experiences that lay outside of students' comfort zone will challenge them to be more self-reliant.
+Many non-traditional study abroad programs also require students to show a greater deal of independence.
+Instead of studying independently by following a lecture, students may need to organize a group of volunteers for a construction project in Central America, gather data for a field study on native frogs in Australia, or even navigate a language barrier on a homestay in Japan.
+These experiences that lay outside of students' comfort zone will challenge them to be more self-reliant.

-Another benefit of these types of programs is the types of knowledge they impart on participants.
+Another benefit of these programs is the types of knowledge they impart on participants.
 By learning outside the classroom, through fieldwork, volunteering, or travel, academics are reinforced in a new light.
 This can build perspective and help students determine future goals.

 A committee in the British House of Commons found that “learning outside the classroom supports pupils’ learning and development.
 It has the potential to enrich and enliven teaching across all subjects.”

 Indeed, just because students aren’t in a traditional classroom setting doesn’t mean they aren’t learning.
-The emotional impact of such experiences can also add a different layer of meaning to knowledge that can’t be found in a textbook, and this makes the knowledge even more memorable and meaningful.
+The emotional impact of such experiences can also add a different layer of meaning to knowledge that can’t be found in a textbook, making the knowledge even more memorable and meaningful.

-Students who are more likely to enjoy alternative study abroad programs are those who have a high level of independence and be looking for something unique.
+Students who are more likely to enjoy non-traditional study abroad programs have a high level of independence and are searching for unique experiences.
 They should also be looking for a way to learn that doesn’t involve a classroom.
 Alternative study abroad programs will often narrowly focus on a specific topic, generally relevant to the program's location.
 This provides the opportunity for students to gain specialized experience in an area of interest.

 SIT offers field-based academic study abroad programs designed to prepare students to be interculturally effective leaders, professionals, and citizens.
-In so doing, SIT fosters a worldwide network of individuals and organizations committed to responsible global citizenship and offers undergraduate programs, accredited master’s degrees and certificate programs for graduates and professionals.
+SIT fosters individuals and organizations committed to responsible global citizenship and offers undergraduate programs, accredited master’s degrees, and certificate programs for graduates and professionals.

 The School for Field Studies (SFS)

-The LIU Global curriculum is designed to prepare students—personally, intellectually, and professionally—for careers as leaders in many areas of the increasingly interconnected worldwide economy.
-LIU Global coursework integrates classroom learning with fieldwork from day one, emphasizing development of global leadership skills, increasingly important knowledge for today’s global workforce.
+The LIU Global teaches students leadership skills designed to develop leaders in the interconnected global economy.
+LIU Global coursework integrates classroom learning with fieldwork, emphasizing the development of global leadership skills, increasingly vital for success in today’s global workforce.